Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream: Implications

-Here we weighed the results for different $r_v$ equally.
-We note that there are no CMC models in the range $10^4\le M_0/\msun\lesssim 10^5$, so the results depends on an extrapolation outside of the range of the CMC grid.
-From the models of lower mass clusters of \citet{2023MNRAS.526..740R} (Fig.~\ref{fig:eta}), this seems reasonable for $r_v\gtrsim1\,$pc.

 Because most \sbh are produced by low-mass dissolved GCs, the number density of \sbh in the Galactic halo follows the initial density distribution of GCs in the Milky Way: $n_{GC} \propto R_G^{-4.5}$ between 1 kpc and 100 kpc \citep[e.g.][]{2001ApJ...561..751F,2023MNRAS.522.5340G}.
 Scaling this to a total number of $10^5$, we then find that at the solar radius the number density of \sbh in the halo is $n_{\sbh}\simeq1\,{\rm kpc}^{-3}$, corresponding to $\sim1$ within the distance to \gb.
 Within a distance of $1-3$ kpc from the Sun there are $5-130$ \sbh expected from (dissolved) GCs.
+We note that we predict that the ED-2 progenitor cluster has produced $\sim$ 9 -- 13 S-BH binaries, of which $\sim$ 2 -- 3 are expected to remain in the stream.
+The number of $n_{\sbh}\simeq1\,{\rm kpc}^{-3}$ corresponds to an average, and does not take into account the close proximity of the ED-2 stream.